-Unsecured business credit cards require that you have a credit history and good credit score.
+To qualify for unsecured business credit card, you’ll need to have credit history and a good credit score.
 Requirements are usually higher for businesses than for personal credit cards.

-Credit card companies will often use your personal credit profile when determining qualification for an unsecured credit card.
+Credit card companies will often review your personal and business credit reports when determining qualification for an unsecured credit card.
 If the business has a credit history, that will also be factored in.

 One big advantage of an unsecured credit card is promotions.
-You can find cards that offer introductory one year or more of zero percent financing.
+You can find credit card offers that include introductory one year or more of zero percent financing.
 This allows you to charge the card and pay only the minimum balance during the promotion.

-Be wary of terms at the end of the promotion.
+Be wary of terms and conditions at the end of promotions.
 Some cards may require any promotional balance to be paid in full.
 You’ll also want to continue paying the balance each month, so it doesn’t spiral out of control.